hoffmanc/resque-wiki/FAQ.md

 ```

 ## How to perform the same job on all the connected workers?
-For example, Perform a disk space check on every machine in a cluster, every machine will runs a worker.
+For example, Perform a disk space check on every machine in a cluster, every machine will run a worker.

 ## My workers are getting stuck in a weird state.